wp-plugins/form-maker/readme.txt

 		*   Hidden fields
 	*   Time and Date form fields with a possibility of adding date pickers and time pickers for registration forms, booking and similar forms
 	*   Custom select and country select (drop-down lists)
-	*   Checkbox for multiple choices
+	*   Checkbox for multiple choices questions in the form
-	*   Radio button for single choice
+	*   Radio button for single choice questions in the form
 	*   Captcha/ReCaptcha for using safer forms
 	*   Page break for form pagination
 	*   Section break for creating multi-section forms